norberto-e-888/cbh/Refactoring.md

 ## Your Explanation Here

-Given that I have no context on what purpose "deterministicPartitionKey" serves, I had to perfom my refactoring based on literal behavior.
+Given that I have no external context on what purpose "deterministicPartitionKey" serves, I had to perfom my refactoring based on literal behavior.

 We introduce 2 short-circuit return statements to minimize logical branching.